gabrieleilertsen/nws/README.md

 * **nws_fixed**: 3,000 trained nets with fixed architecture, and randomly selected dataset and hyper-parameters (see the paper for details).
 * **nws_main**: 13,000 trained nets with randomly selected architecture, dataset and hyper-parameters.

 Each of these has been split into a training and test set, by means of the provided CSV files.
 Also, the CSV files contain information about the architecture and hyper-parameters of each trained net.
+Note also that the CSV files do not utilize all the trained CNNs.
+Some models have been excluded due to poor convergence in training (very low test accuracy).

 Providing the path to a certain CSV file, [`util.import_weights()`](https://github.com/gabrieleilertsen/nws/blob/9c131051ad7c391e502b2a84bd6f9dd4f9daa55a/util.py#L81) can be used to read a dataset with annotations for a selected hyper-parameter.